jannis-baum/markdown2react/README.md

 Parse Markdown to create live React / NextJS components!

-This project is in early development and aims at providing an easy way of maintaining React / NextJS Websites that rely on Markdown files for their content.
+This project is in early development and aims at providing an easy way of maintaining React / NextJS websites that rely on Markdown files for their content.

 For reference, complete Markdown syntax can be found [here](https://daringfireball.net/projects/markdown/syntax).
 In addition to traditional Markdown features, this parser intends to section content based on headings and to provide additional vital features such as image galleries.